Exposed: How a Former Education Commissioner in Gombe/House of Rep Candidate Illegally Awarded Billions of Naira Contract to Her Firm in Tandem with Daughter and Brother

 On 31st January, 2008, Hajiya Ahmed incorporated another limited liability company, Best Tectics Investment Limited (RC No 728517).
 She used her younger brother Magaji Muhammed Suraj (Barunde) as one of the Directors, including her daughter.
 He was fronting for her despite the fact that Saraji was already employed as a public servant working with Nigerian Upstream Petroleum Regulatory Commission (NUPRC) – thus going against provisions of the Federal Civil Service Laws.
 Also, her daughter’s, [Aisha Ahmed Bose] presence as a Director goes against the same Federal Civil Services Laws, in that, she works as a public servant with Federal University of Kashere.

-Interestingly, the former commissioner of education is presently contesting for a seat at the green chamber – after having swindled the people of Gombe State through her numerous illegally awarded contracts to her firms – has opted to hide her tracks against her upcoming endeavor of seeking for a seat at the national assembly.
+Interestingly, the former Education Commissioner is presently contesting for a seat at the Green Chamber, after having swindled the people of Gombe State through her numerous illegally-awarded contracts to her firms.
+She has, in other words, opted to hide her tracks against her upcoming endeavor of seeking for a seat at the National Assembly.
 She decided to cover up her records after she was tipped off that a group of concerned citizens were hot on her trail.
-But the desperate attempt by the her and her cohorts to cover-up records confirming their engagement in business did not yield fruitful results.
+However, the desperate attempt by the her and her cohorts to cover-up records confirming their engagement in business did not yield fruitful results.

 The Munaish Inv.
 Nig.
-Ltd. CAC Status report as shown below indicates that the former commissioner of education Hajiya Aishatu Mohammed Bose Ahmed withdrew and resigned as a director but the status Report has no date of resignation ascribed to her.
-However careful investigation reveals that she only resigned recently and then back dated the resignation.
-Particularly, other documents obtained from the federal Inland Revenue Service (FIRS) clearly indicated that all the three persons and Mubarak Mohammed were all Directors as at 11th August, 2022.
-In other words, the former commissioner was a Director when she was a commissioner and had awarded Contracts to herself as such.
+Ltd. CAC Status report, as shown below, indicates that the former Commissioner for Education Hajiya Ahmed withdrew and resigned as a Director, but the Status Report has no date of resignation ascribed to her.
+However, careful investigation reveals that she only resigned recently and then back-dated the resignation.
+Particularly, other documents obtained from the Federal Inland Revenue Service (FIRS) clearly indicate that all the three persons and Mubarak Mohammed were all Directors as at 11th August, 2022.
+In other words, the former Commissioner was a Director when she was a Commissioner and had awarded Contracts to herself as such.

 –